-When he finished high school, he signed up to the now-defunct Living Waters program in Canberra, willingly, desperately.
+When Chris finished high school, he signed up to the now-defunct Living Waters program in Canberra, willingly, desperately.

 To hear about Chris’ time inside the program, listen to The Quicky.

 The awful irony of that ideology was painfully clear to Chris when he finished the course six months later.
-After working his way through the Living Waters manual, the sermons, the confessions, after having his feelings of being less-than consolidated, he emerged unchanged.
+After working his way through the Living Waters manual, the sermons and the confessions, and after having his feelings of being less-than confirmed, he emerged unchanged.
 And as a result, feeling even more broken than before.

 He spent the next several years trying “anything and everything” to “fix” himself.
 Prayer.
 Exorcisms.
 Celibacy.